yeliex/stackblitz-starters-kfmrzz/README.md

 this repo provides a re-production of nextjs multi cookie bug.

-when set multi cookie with same name, if would merged into one `set-cookie` header.
+when set multi cookie with same name, it would merged into one `set-cookie` header, then when response to client, only the last one remains

 ## Re-Production
 ```